Trust, Flexibility and Net Open Position Limit: How to Choose a Liquidity Provider

 michael-karczewski

-Michael Karczewski, the CEO of Match-Trade
+Michael Karczewski, Co-Founder of Match-Prime Liquidity

 Selecting the right Liquidity Provider (LP) is crucial for forex brokers who want to provide their clients with the best trading experience.
 In addition to essential factors like liquidity and reliability, brokers must consider several technical aspects of cooperation with their chosen LP.